7RU7H/CTFs/OS-ProvingGrounds/Vector/Vector-Writeup.md

 Returning to understand what and how the PKCS7 works
 ![](wehavemissingcomponents.png)

-Coudl just feroxbuster till I get a cert.p7b extension
+Could just feroxbuster till I get a cert.p7b extension - [p7b](https://en.wikipedia.org/wiki/PKCS_7)
 ![](findthep7bextension.png)

 Release the FeroxDoSclusterBustering!
 Using brain on the wordlist choice...